5 Questions with Big Agnes’ Garett Mariano

 How did the Border to Backyard Project come to be?

 It started with a series of sleeping bags we did for REI.
 We had just adopted a section of the Continental Divide Trail called the 1101, stretching 75 miles from our backyard to the Wyoming border.
 And we developed a line of sleeping bags named after lakes and creeks right off the 1101.
 As we were looking at the map [of that section], we opened it a little more.
-This idea really came from [Big Agnes President] Bill Gamber saying, “Maybe we should hike the whole CDT within Colorado.”
+This idea really came from [Big Agnes president] Bill Gamber saying, “Maybe we should hike the whole CDT within Colorado.”
 A handful of us are thankful he didn’t open the map a little more and say, “Let’s hike from Mexico to Canada!”(laughs) And it just so happens to be the 40th anniversary of the CDT and the 50th anniversary of the National Trails System Act.
 So many things came together this year.
 Big Agnes, Honey Stinger, and BAP worked together to plan the mission.
 And for every 1101 bag that Big Agnes sells, we’re donating $2 to the Continental Divide Trail Coalition (CDTC), up to $25,000.

 Logistically, how do you pull something like this off?

 The trail [in Colorado] is 740 miles long, and we broke it into 24 sections.
-Sections range from 10 to 55 miles.
+Sections range from ten to 55 miles.
 We decided that some would be backpacking, some bikepacking, and some horsepacking.
 Then we opened it up to our employees and said, “Hey, sign up for a section, or multiple sections, you’re interested in doing.”
 Employees are given hike vouchers for days they’re on the trail and paid for each day of hiking.
 Some people just came back to the office after an amazing time in the San Juans.
 They said it was some of the hardest hiking they’d ever done, but also, “We can’t believe we just got paid to do that.”
 We’re also testing 18 products, including our brand-new bikepacking tents and a couple of other top-secret tents.

 What have been the biggest challenges so far?

 We knew there were going to be challenges, but we didn’t know our first would come on day one.
 We went down to the Colorado-New Mexico border with the director of the CDTC, Theresa Martinez, and we received a blessing from one of the Native American groups in that area.
 We started hiking.
 Roughly two hours into the hike, the Forest Service closed the San Juan National Forest [due to wildfire danger].
 The day we started was the same day we had to put the hike on hold.
 It was a blow to morale.
 But we said, “This isn’t the end.
-If the forest opens back up, we will complete sections 1 and 2.”
+If the forest opens back up, we will complete sections one and two.”
 It’s all about being flexible.

 What’s the biggest ROI on an effort like this?